-If you’re a blogger, or thinking about starting your own blog, it can be helpful to take a peek at the tools and systems other people use.
+If you’re a blogger, or thinking about starting your own food blog, it can be helpful to take a peek at the tools and systems other people use.
 I started this blog in 2013 and have spent time over the years studying other food blogs, checking out how they worked, taking note of the things I admired, tweaking my own site, and have finally gotten to the point where I feel like I’m happy with how it looks and functions.

 It’s definitely a journey though, and takes time to build a strong website.
 Below is a list of tools that I use or have used in the past which are “must haves” for me.
 Hopefully you’ll find something that makes a difference to your own blog.
 Some of the below are affiliate links, which means that you’ll be supporting this site if you decide to purchase through one of them (at no additional cost to you), but these recommendations are only for the best tools that I’ve used, ie. things I would pick up again if I were starting over from scratch.